purpleidea/flabbergast/flabbergast-manual.md

 There are also several `ifier` function-like templates.
 These are higher-order templates: they transform the output of a function-like template.
 For instance, `sumifier` converts a function-like template that returns a list of numbers into one that returns a sum.
 The `sum` function-like template is the `identity` function-like template transformed by the `sumifier`.
 Similarly, the `str_utf8_length` is also made by `sumifier` applied to `str_utf8_length_list`.

 There is also a good example of using lookup to do useful work: `str_categories`.
 This function-like template takes a string and returns the Unicode category for each character in the string.
 The categories are found by lookup.
 The `str_categories_spec` function converts them into the two letter names used in the Unicode specification.
 This function can be re-purposed though; for instance, creating an `is_digit` check could be done by amending the template and setting `number_decimal` to true, and all the other categories to false.

+The `str_escape` and corresponding `str_transform` templates allow escaping a string for output.
+To do so, first, create a frame that contains all the transformations to be performed, then pass this frame and the strings to be escaped to `str_escape` to produce an escaped version of the input.
+There are two kinds of transformation supported: `char_tmpl` transforms a single character to an escaped version (_e.g._, &amp; → `&amp;` or " → `\"`) and `range_tmpl` converts characters in a range into a numeric escape (_e.g._, ë → `%C3%AB` or ë → `\u00EB`).
+The escaping will preferentially choose a character transformation to a range transformation.
+Ranges must not overlap.

 Currently, Flabbergast lacks a documentation generator, so the best information is the source comments.